mohit-s96/torrent-streamer/Readme.md

 npm i -g webtorrent-cli
 ```

-- vlc (or mpv or any other player which can play a atream)
+- vlc (or mpv or any other player which can play a stream)

 ### python requirements